 revealif run immediately afterwards.
 If you have saved the fort in a revealed state and want to restore the map, use

 Discard info about what was visible before revealing the map.
 Only useful where (for example) you abandoned with the fort revealed and no longer need the saved map data when you load a new fort.

-Hide everything, then reveal tiles with a path to the cursor.
+Hide everything, then reveal tiles with a path to the keyboard cursor (if enabled) or the selected unit (if a unit is selected) or else a random citizen.
 This allows reparing maps that you accidentally saved while they were revealed.
 Note that tiles behind constructed walls are also revealed as a workaround for Bug 1871.

 Sometimes, the map generates secret hollows adjacent to caverns in such a way

 that the ceiling of the hollow collapses on the first tick of the embark,

 leaving the hollow exposed to the caverns.
 In this case, the secret event will